Sober (BigBang song): Composition and reception

 "Sober" has a "more rock-driven sound", an unusual genre for BigBang, who usually go for electronic and hip hop-based sounds.
 The track shows off lush guitars mixed with banging percussion, and incorporates a "very high energy rock vibe" with a spunk delivery.
 Fuse said that the song fits on alternative radio and it's something you can hear on the Warped Tour, that is famous of alternative and punk rock music.
 The Korean website Osen called it "an exciting summer song that perfectly fits the [season]."

 The music video was described by Billboard as "going mad in a colorful world."
 China Topix noted that "Sober" was filmed in a unique style, keeping the summer mood in mind.

-Chart performance
+Commercial performance

 "Sober" sold 276,180 downloads in its first week on the Gaon Chart, and debuted at number two in the Digital and Download charts, seven on both the BGM and Streaming charts with over 3.9 million streams.

 The song charted at number three on Billboard World Digital Songs, The song ranked at eleven on the most popular Korean singles of 2015 in Taiwan by music streaming service KKBOX.